TomatoFT/OpenCV-Camera-Web-App/README.md

 # CS231-Camera-Web-App
 In this project, we create many animations which is simmilar to TikTok Animations and background removal using OpenCV, Flask, Mediapipe, etc.

+This is the final project of CS231 course (Introduction to Computer Vision) of UIT.

 # How to set up
 <h4>1.
 Clone the code from github </h4>